Multimodal Image Synthesis and Editing: The Generative AI Era: Open Challenges Discussion

 \subsection{Towards 3D Awareness}

 With the emergence of neural scene representation models especially NeRF, 3D-aware image synthesis and editing has the potential to be the next breaking point for MISE as it models the 3D geometry of real world.
-With the incorporation of adversarial loss, generative NeRF is notably appealing for MISE as it is associated with a latent space.
+With the incorporation of generative models, generative NeRF is notably appealing for MISE as it is associated with a latent space.
 Current generative NeRF models (\eg, StyleNeRF, EG3D) have enabled to model scenes with simple geometry (\eg, faces, cars) from a collection of unposed 2D images, just like the training of unconditional GANs (\eg, StyleGAN).
-Powered by these efforts, some 3D-aware MISE tasks have been explored, \eg, text-to-NeRF \cite{jo2021cg} and semantic-to-NeRF \cite{chen2022sem2nerf}.
+Powered by these efforts, several 3D-aware MISE tasks have been explored, \eg, text-to-NeRF \cite{jo2021cg} and semantic-to-NeRF \cite{chen2022sem2nerf}.
 However, current generative NeRFs still struggle on datasets with complex geometry variation, \eg, DeepFashion \cite{liu2016deepfashion} and ImageNet \cite{deng2009imagenet}.

-Only relying on adversarial loss to learn the complex scene geometry from unposed 2D images is indeed intractable and challenging.
-A possible solution is to provide more prior knowledge of the scene, \eg, obtaining prior scene geometry with off-the-shelf reconstruction models, providing skeleton prior for generative human modeling.
-Notably, the power of prior knowledge has been explored in some recent works of 3D-aware style transfer \cite{mu20223d} and NeRF generalization \cite{xu2022point}.
+Only relying on generative models to learn the complex scene geometry from unposed 2D images is indeed intractable and challenging.
+A possible solution is to provide more prior knowledge of the scene, \eg, obtaining prior geometry with off-the-shelf models \cite{skorokhodov3d}, providing skeleton prior for generative human modeling, etc. Notably, the power of prior knowledge has been explored in some recent studies of 3D-aware tasks \cite{skorokhodov3d,mu20223d,xu2022point}.
 Another possible approach is to provide more supervision, \eg, creating a large dataset with multiview annotations or geometry information.
-Once the 3D-aware generative modelling succeeds to work on complex natural scenes, some interesting multimodal applications will become possible, \eg, 3D version of DALL-E.
+Once the 3D-aware generative modeling succeeds to work on complex natural scenes, some interesting multimodal applications will become possible, \eg, 3D version of DALL-E.